 The El Paso, Mircomet, and Delphi decisions each demonstrate the Court of Chancery’s reluctance to deprive stockholders of the chance to vote themselves on a cash-out transaction that represents a substantial premium to each company’s pre-transaction trading price–even where the court has serious concerns (at least in El Paso and Delphi) about the process that led to the transaction.
 The court expressed confidence in the availability of money damages and the appraisal statute to adequately protect stockholders, making injunctive relief unnecessary.
 Most importantly, these cases demonstrate the court’s reluctance to deprive stockholders, even at their own request, of the opportunity to sell at a substantial premium where no alternative transactions or even competing bidders appeared likely to emerge.
 Stockholders (and not the court) should decide at the ballot box whether to approve an economically intriguing, but procedurally flawed transaction, that but for fiduciary misconduct (potentially remedied by a post-merger award of money damages), might have yielded an even higher return for stockholders.

-Published in the Business Law Today, April 2012. (c) 2012 by the American Bar Association.
+Published in Business Law Today, April 2012. (c) 2012 by the American Bar Association.
 Reproduced with permission.
 This information or any portion thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retriebal system without the express written consent of the American Bar Association.
+Link to article.